Lemon Chicken Orzo Soup with Greens

 - Orzo – This rice-shaped pasta adds a chewy texture and heartiness to make the soup more filling.

-- Greens – Spinach or kale brings freshness and nutrition with vitamins and minerals and a natural pop of green color.
+- Greens – Spinach or kale brings freshness and a natural pop of green color.

 - Lemon Juice – Brightens the soup with a zesty, refreshing citrus flavor, enhancing the overall taste.